Em-Weston/Find-My-Hat-Game/README.md

 Project Status: *In Progress*

 As I work through my project, I will add my to-do's below:
-* The user should be prompted for an input when they run the game.
-The input should be taken and should result as either a move, a win or the end of the game.
-* I need a method to accept user input, and save the location that player wants to move to in a variable.
+* I need to fully test all fail results.
+If the user steps off the board in any direction, I need to add the functionality to result in a loose.
-* Then the new location needs to be tested, is it a win, a loose(fall down the hole), out-of-bounds.
-Then the field needs to be updated.
-* I also need to create a method that handles, looping through the game.
+* I need a method to generate a random field.
+This is going to accept a height and width input.

 If I come accross imporvements, or future updates, I will add them below: